jonaspleyer/vtk-rs/README.md

 This crate will be reworked using [vtkWrap](https://docs.vtk.org/en/latest/advanced/WrappingTools.html) in order to automate much of the process of generating the bindings.
-In its current state, the crate will probably remain unusable for the coming weeks.
+In its current state, the crate will probably remain unusable for now.

 ## Testing